Find Product

 EV fleet insurance considerations

-Electric vehicles can be included on fleet insurance policies in the same way as petrol and diesel vehicles, and many businesses are now running mixed fleets as they transition over time.
-That said, EV fleet insurance can be rated differently depending on the make, model, battery value, repair costs, and how the vehicles are used.
+Electric vehicles sit on fleet policies alongside petrol and diesel vehicles, and many UK businesses now run mixed fleets while they transition.
+EV fleet insurance is rated differently though, with the make, model, battery value, repair costs and day-to-day use all feeding into the premium.

-Some electric fleets cost more to insure because replacement parts, specialist repairs, and battery-related claims can be more expensive.
-At the same time, certain insurers are becoming more competitive on EV fleets as the market matures, particularly where businesses have strong driver controls and lower claims experience.
+Electric fleets often cost more to insure because replacement parts, specialist repairs and battery-related claims are more expensive than for combustion vehicles.
+Some insurers are now pricing more competitively on EV fleets as the market matures, particularly where the business has clear driver controls and a clean claims record.

-If your business is moving into electric vans, electric company cars, or a mixed commercial fleet, it is worth reading our guide to electric vehicle fleet insurance for a more detailed look at pricing, repair costs, and cover considerations.
+If your business is moving into electric vans, electric company cars or a mixed commercial fleet, see our guide to electric vehicle fleet insurance for a fuller breakdown of pricing, repair costs and cover.

 • Vehicle value and battery replacement cost